Skip to content

 pygeoapi support

 pygeoapi supports the core OGC API - Tiles specification, and is able to advertise an existing tileset.
-Note that pygeoapi itself does not render tiles from source data.
-It supports publishing pre-rendered tiles from a static url or from a tile server with a xyz url template.
+Note that pygeoapi itself does not render tiles from source data, but it supports publishing tiles from different backend providers.

 Note